Clinical Excellence

 Elective

-Residents have 12 weeks of elective to continue their self-directed study, research, or clinical exposure.
-There are no call responsibilities during elective blocks in order to maximize the educational,research, and academic goals of the elective experience.
+Residents have 12 weeks of elective to continue self-directed study, research, or clinical exposure.
+There are no call responsibilities during elective blocks in order to maximize the educational, research, and academic goals of the elective experience; however, there are occasional cross coverage requirements as the MGH in-house overnight senior resident.

 BWH Consult Senior